 4. Having an Appeal approved does not mean that your loan request will be automatically approved.

-5. As part of our default prevention plan, as a student loan applicants you must have met with an academic counselor to obtain your Comprehensive Educational Plan and ensure academic goals and progress.
+5. As part of our default prevention plan, student loan applicants must meet with an academic counselor to obtain a Comprehensive Educational Plan and ensure academic goals and progress.

-6. All documents must be submitted to the Office of Financial Aid by the loan application deadlines.
+6. All documents must be uploaded through your LancerPoint student portal by the loan application deadlines.

 7. The total financial aid awards, including loans, cannot exceed a student’s cost of attendance.
 Loan amounts may be adjusted to accommodate new awards such as grants, scholarships or other types of resources.

-8. You must complete an Electronic Master Promissory Note (E-MPN) online at Student Loans.gov.
+8. You must complete an electronic Master Promissory Note (MPN) online at studentaid.gov.

-9. As part of our default prevention plan, all student loan applicants must complete the on-line Entrance Counseling session.
+9. As part of our default prevention plan, all student loan applicants must complete the Loan Entrance Counseling at studentaid.gov.

 First Time Borrowers vs. Returning Borrowers at PCC